About Us

 Jeremie Onyango, Board Member

-Jeremie is a Kenyan documentary photographer, storyteller, and community development advocate hailing from Kibera, a nearby unincorporated settlement on the outskirts of central Nairobi.
+Jeremie is a Kenyan documentary photographer, storyteller, and community development advocate and the founder of Return to Kibra.
 As a photographer, Jeremie uses his community development background and his ability to connect with people to showcase his subjects’ strength, resiliency and dignity.
 Jeremie was first introduced to Badilika Uishi through his photography work.

 Naomi Weinstein, Volunteer Partner